xapax/security/find_subdomains.md

 But before we begin to look at the specific techniques that exists to find subdomains, lets try to understand what subdomains are and how they work.

+* A - records *
+The A record maps a name to one or more IP addresses, when the IP are known and stable.
+So that would be 123.244.223.222 => example.com

+* CNAME *
+The CNAME record maps a name to another name.
+It should only be used when there are no other records on that name.
+An example of that would be: www.example.com,CNAME,www.example.com.cdn.cloudflare.net.

 AAAA
 CNAME
 SOA